 XEROSTOMIA: THE SIGNIFICANCE OF DRY MOUTH FOR THE ELDERLY

 Everyone experiences dry mouth at some time — that sticky, sometimes gritty feeling that comes from feeling parched.
 In fact, dry mouth occurs when your mouth isn’t producing enough saliva.
-Xerostomia, which is the medical term for dry mouth, is more than just a discomfort.
+Xerostomia, which is the medical term for dry mouth, is more than just discomfort.
 It can have detrimental effects on your health.
 These effects are especially significant in the elderly.

 The Symptoms of Xerostomia